TheCodex6824/ThaumcraftFix/README.md

 - Fixed Automated Crossbows being unable to fire special arrows
 - Fixed Banners consuming Phials when applying essentia icon
 - Fixed Burrowing infusion enchantment not dropping any experience
+- Fixes Caster's Gauntlet Gui rendering in the incorrect location if gauntlet is held in the offhand
+- Fixed Caster's Gauntlet Gui causing rendering issues when gauntlet is in mainhand and Thaumometer or Sanity Checker is held in the offhand
+- Fixed Caster's Gauntlet Gui causing rendering issues when plan focus is equipped and Thaumometer or Sanity Checker is also held
 - Fixed Caster's Gauntlet select focus keybind breaking swap hands keybind
 - Fixed duplication issue with the Arcane Workbench
 - Fixed duplication issue with brain jars